elfrances/actFileTool/README.md

 4. Can filter out optional metrics.
 5. Can generate a new GPX file or a CSV file.

-Trimming out a range of points is useful to remove such things as "red light" or "nature break" stops during a ride.
+Trimming out a range of points is useful to remove such things as "red light", "photo shot", or "nature break" stops during a ride.

 Smoothing out the elevation values is the main task when preparing a GPX file for a virtual route.
 The tool uses a Simple Moving Average (SMA) algorithm, over a configurable range of points, to do the elevation smoothing.